Stuzio/how-to-connect-to-ec2/README.md

 ## Resources

 - **ConnectToEC2-DemoInstanceConnectPolicy.json** - This is a AWS IAM policy file to grant IAM user to connect to EC2 using Instance Connect and Instance Connect Endpoint
+- **ConnectToEC2-DemoSessionManagerUserPolicy.json** - AWS IAM policy to grant IAM user to connect to EC2 using Session Manager, Fleet Manager, EC2 connect and AWS CLI.
+  - **Important** - replace the resource on first statement with your region code and account number.